Mongrel.io User Documentation

 -

-forceHeaders: Comma-separated string of header names to force in the output, overriding auto-detected headers.
-Use when you need specific headers regardless of the data structure.
+forceHeaders: Comma-separated string of header names to force in the output.

 Column-Level Quoting